Mount Elgin Indian Residential School: History

 The Mount Elgin School was established in 1847, on the land which is now occupied by the Chippewas of the Thames First Nation.
 The cornerstone of the school building was laid on July 17, 1849 and it opened to students in 1851.
 The school was operated by the Wesleyan Methodist Society and the Department of Indian Affairs.
 When the school first opened it stood on 200 acres procured from the Chippewas of the Thames for the purpose of the school.
 The School initially opened to 13 boarders and a number of day scholars, but by 1911 that number had increased to 102.
 From the 1930s onward the school averaged approximately 1950 students a year.
 Students came to the school from over 18 Indigenous communities in Ontario and Quebec.

 In 1925 management of the school transferred to the United Church of Canada's Home Board of Missions.
 The Mount Elgin School was the only residential school operated by the United Church in Ontario.
 Numerous additions were added to the school over the years.
 In 1942, a government inspection of the school found that the school buildings were in a bad state of disrepair.
 By 1944 the school included the main building, the classroom/annex building, a laundry, and a manual training building; the school also had numerous barns and farm buildings.

-The school closed on June 30, 1946 but was reopened in 1967.
+The school closed on June 30, 1946 but was reopened in 1967 [source needed].

 In 2012, the only remaining building from Mount Elgin still standing was an abandoned barn.
 The walls of the barn include names carved into the wood by students during their time working on the farm at Mount Elgin.

 Student experience

 The experience of students at the Mount Elgin residential school was similar to the experience of Indigenous children who attended residential schools across Canada.
 Students have spoken about the poor medical treatment and care provided to them while at Mount Elgin.
 In 1908, students at Mount Elgin set fire to the school three times.
 Other students have spoken about the poor quality of food at the residential school and the lack of meat in their diet, despite the fact that the school's farm included numerous animals.
-Additionally, students have discussed the hard labor they were forced to undertaken on the school's farm and the physical abuse many of them endured while at the school.
+Additionally, students have discussed the hard labor they were forced to undertake on the school's farm and the physical abuse many of them endured while at the school.

 The National Centre for Truth and Reconciliation's National Student Memorial Register lists five students who are known to have died at this Residential School, including: Courtland Claud, Evangeline Jackson, Helen May Seneca, McGahey, and Simon Altman.